zfergus/unity-examples/README.md

 # Unity-Examples

-This is a collection of some useful examples and tutorials I created Summer 2015 teaching Unity.
+This is a collection of some useful examples and tutorials I created teaching Unity in Summer 2015.
 These example are great sources for some of the most common questions and problems encountered while starting to use Unity.
 Feel free to expand and create upon them as needed.

 ## Examples